 100%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is an excellent skill file that is concise, actionable, and well-structured.
-It provides complete, executable examples for every step of project setup while maintaining tight token efficiency.
-The cross-references to related skills are clear and appropriately placed, and the validation step provides a useful checkpoint before proceeding to run the environment.
+It provides complete, executable examples for every aspect of Astro project setup while maintaining tight token efficiency.
+The clear cross-references to related skills and the logical flow from initialization through validation make it easy to follow.

 | Dimension | Reasoning | Score |